 My Synology says Volume Crashed.
 What do I do first?

-Storage Manager shows your volume as Crashed and DSM will not mount it.
-Before you touch anything, power the unit down.
-A crashed volume is rarely dead data; it is a broken metadata layer sitting on top of intact blocks.
-We recover crashed Synology arrays through Synology NAS data recovery built on member-by-member imaging and offline reconstruction.
+Your DiskStation is showing a red Volume Crashed banner and asking you to repair or reinitialize.
+Before you touch a single button, power the unit down.
+We recover crashed Synology volumes through Synology NAS data recovery that separates mdadm software-RAID damage from Btrfs filesystem corruption, because the two failures look identical on screen and need opposite handling.
 Every drive is cloned through a write-blocker before any analysis begins, and all work happens at our Austin, TX lab.
 Free evaluation, no data = no charge.

 - 1. Physical disks and partitions